DelphinKdl/Demand-Forecasting/README.md

 ##  Executive Summary

 This **Real-Time Bike Rental Demand Forecasting System** solves a critical business problem for bike-sharing platforms operating across entire cities.
-By implementing a CatBoost regression model and Optuna-tuned hyperparameters, I reduced the forecasting error (MAE) by 51% compared to the baseline.
-The system provides hour-ahead demand predictions that drive dynamic pricing strategies, enabling revenue optimization and improved fleet utilization.
+By implementing a **CatBoost regression model and Optuna-tuned hyperparameters**, I reduced the **forecasting error (MAE) by 51% compared to the baseline**.
+The system provides hours-ahead demand predictions that guide **dynamic pricing, helping you optimize revenue and improve fleet use**.

 ## Business Problem Solved